anreitersimon/Medbrain-Tutorial/STEP5-3.md

 The finished `PatientSignInViewController` implementation can be found [here](resources/step5/PatientSignInViewController.swift)

 ## Conclusion
-You built a Log-In Interface and functionality and implemented the SessionManager Next-Up is building the `PatientMedicationsViewController`
+You built a Log-In Interface and functionality and implemented the SessionManager.

+Next-Up is building the `PatientMedicationsViewController`

 [Continue with Step6 of the Tutorial](STEP6.md)